cosmos/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual.md

 > Expert mode enables further, more sophisticated features.
 This could be useful for advanced users

+Strings starting with the `*` character will only be shown in Expert mode.
+These strings are either hardcoded in the transaction envelope (see point #7).

 For hardware wallets that don't have an expert mode, all strings MUST be shown on the device.

 ### 6. Strings MAY contain `>` characters to denote nesting